SW-g16/sw/documentation/domain-modelling.md

 // what's the difference between domain and scope?

-Our domain is voting data of official voting assemblies of different countries.
-We map votes, voters and voting assembly compositions through time.
-Relevant data is provided by different official actors and is in different formats,
-    and does not currently exist in a combined ontology.
-This means both that we have to hand-write aligners/mappers/getters for each different data source,
-    and that our application will result in production of useful semantic data.
+Our domain consists of the voting data of a number of legislative assemblies, each belonging to a different political entity.
+For this voting data, we map which bills were voted on, those who vote for these bills and how they voted, and the composition of the legislative assembly over time.
+The relevant data is drawn from the data made available by the political entities in question, which is then fused into a single, combined ontology.
+This ontology was designed for those with an interest in the political process, allowing them to look up voting history and patterns.

 ### Required Domain Knowledge

-All we need is a basic understanding of voting processes and institutions: voters vote for bills in voting assemblies, and the bills that are passed are applied to some polity.
+To understand the domain in question, all that is required is a basic understanding of voting processes and institutions: Assembly members vote for bills in assemblies, with the bills that attain a sufficient percentage of votes then being applied to the relevant polity.

-### Possible Domain Extentions
+### Possible Domain Extensions

 #### Election and Polling Data

-We could combine our data with election results and inter-election polls.
-This would allow us to compute more interesting measures,
-    such as how close voting assembly compositions are to the population's desired composition at a digen point in time
+A promising expansion of our ontology would be to combine it with election results and inter-election polls.
+This would allow for mapping how closely assembly voting matches the desires of the populace at a given point in time.

 ## Ontology Construction Methodology